 To our valued friends and supporters, we want to assure you that we have been closely monitoring the status of the COVID-19 pandemic.

-- Our hours are still 12-4, but we are moving to appointment only and for approved adopters only.
+Our hours are still 12-4, and we are continuing by appointment only for all visitors.

 We are fortunate enough to be surrounded by an amazing community, both local and online.
 We have received tremendous support since the Coronavirus outbreak began, and we so thoroughly appreciate your love and encouragement.